 The Bangert Island phase 1 project area lies immediately adjacent to the successful Streets of St. Charles development.
 This 27 acre mixed use development started in 2008 amidst the financial crisis.
 The site elevation of the Streets of St. Charles matches the proposed site elevation for the Bangert Island project and has direct access to the existing arterial road network.
 Over the past 10 years this site has transformed from a blighted motel into an anchor for regional growth.
 Cullinan Properties who has developed the Streets of St. Charles is almost finished developing this entire 27 acre tract.
 Within the next year the growth experienced on this site will be realized and future growth in this area will not occur unless investment is made to make the Bangert Island project area accessible to the transportation networks.
-Cullinan Properties is a partner in the Bangert Island Project initiative and is willing to inject private investment into the future success of the Bangert Island Riverfront Transformation, provided that the infrastructure and stormwater improvements are available to transform the blighted area into a destination like no other in this region of the United States.
+Negotiations are being finalized with private development teams on the Bangert Island Project initiative to inject private investment dollars into the future success of the Bangert Island Riverfront Transformation, provided that the infrastructure and stormwater improvements are available to transform the blighted area into a destination like no other in this region of the United States.